podhmo/swagger-bundler/README.rst

 bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the main feature. generating bundled swagger-definition file.
+This is the main feature. bundling many source files into one single swagger-definition file.

 ::